Free to all participants in our Intensive program

 Family Sessions Open to the Public

 Family and couples’ sessions are also open to the public.
-Basic Steps Mental Health has an open door policy and both family and individual sessions are available.
-If your relationships are in repair we can help you use the difficulties to learn and grow in an effort to avoid falling into the same pitfalls and repeating these behaviors again and again.
+Basic Steps Mental Health has an open-door policy and both family and individual sessions are available.
+If your relationship is in need of repair, we can show you how to use these difficulties to learn and grow in an effort to avoid falling into the same pitfalls and repeating these behaviors again and again.

 We also provide individual sessions for partners who want to work on their problems in private.

 - You’ve been feeling low or irritable for most of the day, every day for two weeks or more.
 You might have found yourself worrying about past or future events for long periods of time, or simply feeling sad, cross or tearful.
 Sometimes it’s hard to recognize a gradual change – have others noticed that you don’t seem your usual self?

 - You’ve lost interest in activities that you used to enjoy.
 Perhaps you have been seeing less of your friends or family recently, have stopped going to the gym, or cooking balanced meals.
 This is really about recognizing changes in what’s normal for you – no one is saying you have to exercise five times a week or eat your greens, but changes in your routine can offer concrete indications that your mood is changing.